15 Visualization

 15.2.5 Hypothesis-driven exploration

 Finally, we can make a few versions of the design plot that are broken out by different variables.
-Let’s start by just looking at the data from the largest site (Figure 15.29).
+Let’s start by just looking at the data from the largest site (figure 15.29).

 Figure 15.29: Rejection rates in the US data from Blake, plotted by age.

 Figure 15.29 is not a figure we’d put in a paper, but it helps us get a sense of the pattern in the data.
 There appears to be an age trend that’s specific to the Unequal trials, with rejection rates rising over time (compared to roughly even or decreasing rates in the Equal trials).
-Meanwhile, rejection rates for the Disadvantageous group also seem slightly higher than those in the Advantageous group.
+Meanwhile, rejection rates for the disadvantageous group also seem slightly higher than those in the advantageous group.

 Here, we are using geom_smooth() to overlay regression trends over the raw data. geom_smooth() takes a number of different options corresponding to different smoothing techniques.
-Non-parametric smoothing can be a good choice for exploratory visualizations if you have a lot of data and want to make minimal assumptions about the form of the trend.
+Nonparametric smoothing can be a good choice for exploratory visualizations if you have a lot of data and want to make minimal assumptions about the form of the trend.

-Here, however, we show the linear regression trend, geom_smooth(method = "lm"), which better corresponds to the predictions of the study and the statistical model being used (see Chapter 7).
+Here, however, we show the linear regression trend, geom_smooth(method = "lm"), which better corresponds to the predictions of the study and the statistical model being used (see chapter 7).
 Other regression forms can be specified with the formula argument.
 For example, we could show quadratic smoothing with geom_smooth(method = "lm", formula = y ~ poly(x, 2)).
 The form of smoothing you use may differ across exploratory and confirmatory visualizations.
-In a confirmatory visualization — if you are going to include a smoothing curve — it is typically best to use the one specified by your statistical model, as the slopes will correspond to the inferences being testing.
+In a confirmatory visualization—if you are going to include a smoothing curve—it is typically best to use the one specified by your statistical model, as the slopes will correspond to the inferences being testing.

 We begin by making a summary dataset: